EURO 2020 scenarios, permutations, standings for group stage, last 16

 Germany (3) vs Hungary (1)

-France will go through if they avoid defeat against Portugal or if the other game is drawn.
+France through to last 16.
 They will finish first if they win, or if they draw and Germany do not beat Hungary.
 If France lose and Hungary win, second place will be decided on overall goal difference.

 Germany will go through if they win, or if they draw and France do not lose.
 Germany will finish first if they win and France do not.
 Germany will finish third if they draw and France lose, or if both Germany and Portugal lose.